Device-independent uncloneable encryption: Introduction

 \subsection{Organization of the paper}

 In Section \ref{sect:prelim}, we introduce some notation we shall be using throughout the paper, and describe some preliminaries on probability theory and quantum information.
-In Section \ref{sec:secdefn}, we formally define DI-VKECM and related security criteria; we also describe the device-independent setting and assumptions therein in this section.
+In Section \ref{sec:secdefn}, we formally define VKECM, SDECM, and related security criteria; we also describe the device-independent setting and assumptions therein in this section.
 In Section \ref{sec:cl-game}, we formally define the two-round cloning games $\cl_\gamma$ and $\cl_{\gamma, \alpha}$ and prove that the probability of winning a single instance of it is bounded away from 1.
 In Section \ref{sec:DIVKECM}, we describe our DI-VKECM scheme and prove its security using the parallel repetition theorem for $\cl_{\gamma, \alpha}$.
-In Section \ref{sec:bittritPA}, we describe how to get uncloneable bits and trits by modifying the scheme in Section \ref{sec:DIVKECM}.
+In Section~\ref{sec:DISDECM}, we describe our DI-SDECM scheme and prove it satisfies the security definition used in~\cite{CLLZ21, LLQZ22}.
+In Section \ref{sec:bittritPA}, we describe how the scheme in Section \ref{sec:DISDECM} can be modified to ``extract'' the randomness in the raw keys, producing a stronger security result for single-bit or single-trit messages.
 Finally, in Section \ref{sec:parrep}, we prove the parallel repetition theorem for $\cl_{\gamma, \alpha}$.